microsoft/azure-spring-boot/azure-spring-boot-starters/azure-documentdb-spring-boot-starter/README.md

   There're 2 ways to map a field in domain class to `id` of Azure Cosmos DB document.
   - annotate a field in domain class with @Id, this field will be mapped to document `id` in Cosmos DB.
   - set name of this field to `id`, this field will be mapped to document `id` in Cosmos DB.
-    [Note] if both way appplied,
+    [Note] if both way applied,
 - Custom collection Name.
    By default, collection name will be class name of user domain class.
-To customize it, add annoataion `@Document(collection="myCustomCollectionName")` to your domain class, that's all.
+To customize it, add annotation `@Document(collection="myCustomCollectionName")` to your domain class, that's all.
 - Supports [Azure Cosmos DB partition](https://docs.microsoft.com/en-us/azure/cosmos-db/partition-data).
 To specify a field of your domain class to be partition key field, just annotate it with `@PartitionKey`.
-When you do CRUD operation, pls specify your partition value.
-For more sample on partition CRUD, pls refer to [test here](./test/java/com/microsoft/azure/spring/data/documentdb/repository/AddressRepositoryIT.java)
+When you do CRUD operation, please specify your partition value.
+For more sample on partition CRUD, please refer to [test here](./test/java/com/microsoft/azure/spring/data/documentdb/repository/AddressRepositoryIT.java)

 ## Sample Code
 Please refer to [sample project here](../../azure-spring-boot-samples/azure-documentdb-spring-boot-sample).